 - 1. Detailed metadata written to a national or international standard allows that metadata to be placed in a searchable index, thus making it available to researchers who could make use of the data if they knew it existed. - 2.
-Detailed metadata preserves knowledge of the data's collection and storage, preserving its value in the absence of those who collected and stored it.
+Detailed metadata preserves knowledge of how the data was collected and stored.
+This helps to conserve the data's value in the absence of those who collected and stored it.

 Data management tasks are addressed based on priority given them by staff biologists and an assessment of the feasibility of developing workable solutions.
 Available time and resources dictate that the more complex data sets are tackled one at a time.
 Generally, those data sets that easily lend themselves to relational models, like stream temperature and sediment, are in more advanced stages of database development.
 Given the time demands of developing relational databases, data sets with more complex relationships like spawning surveys are stored and evaluated within spreadsheets that are a workable solution while we continue to evaluate strategies for developing relational data models.
-Some very complicated data sets (i.e. TFW and Screw Trap, Scale Age) have been modeled into working databases, the functionality of which continues to progress.
+Some very complicated data sets (i.e. TFW, Screw Trap and Scale Age) have been modeled into working databases, the functionality of which continues to progress.
 The Klickitat ISMP is evolving as higher priority tasks are completed and new needs are recognized.

-Task b.): Distribute Plan to YKFP staff/ Klickitat ISMP Meetings
+Task c.): Distribute Plan to YKFP staff/ Klickitat ISMP Meetings